Welcome to Riffs, Beats, & Codas.

 2020’s African American Culture: An Encyclopedia of People, Traditions, and Customs, Eds.
 Omari L. Dyson, Judson L. Jeffries, and Kevin L. Brooks (Greenwood Press) features my essay on the African-American Male Crooning Traditions including Paula Robeson, Nat “King” Cole, Billy Eckstine, Johnny Hartman, Sammy Davis Jr., Johnny Mathis, and Kevin Mahogany.
 To order a copy please visit the following link: https://products.abc-clio.com/ABC-CLIOCorporate/product.aspx?pc=A5693C

 I earned a B.S. in Mass Communication/Print Journalism from Emerson College, an M.A. in Popular Culture Studies at Bowling Green State University, and a Ph.D. in American Studies from the University of Maryland College Park.
 I have taught courses at these three schools and was awarded a Postdoctoral Faculty Fellowship in the Humanities at Syracuse University in 2006 where I worked until 2011.
 I served as the Director of Multicultural Student Services at Bucknell University from 2011-2015.
 From June 2015-January 2021 I served as the Director of the Popel Shaw Center for Race and Ethnicity at Dickinson College. from Fall 2017-Fall 2021, I was also a Contributing Faculty member in the Department of Music at Dickinson College.
-In January 2021 I began as the Associate Dean, Diversity and Inclusion, in the College of Arts & Sciences at Boston University.
+In January 2021 I began as the Associate Dean, Diversity and Inclusion, in the College of Arts & Sciences at Boston University, and also teach as a lecturer in the Department of music..

 Vincent L. Stephens Career Overview (Updated January 2024):